If you’ve ever heard the term foot arch supports for running and wanted to know what it all about, then you have come to the right place.

 Anatomy of The Foot

-Lack of support in the arch can potentially make your body more susceptible to injuries and various conditions, beginning right at the arch itself.
+Lack of support in the arch may make your body more prone to many injuries and conditions, starting, of course, with the arch itself.

 The Arches